-High sensitivity (or sometimes called by its scientific name Sensory Processing Sensitivity SPS) is an innate personality trait whereby the individual has a very sensitive nervous system.
-That means they process information from the senses more deeply and more thoroughly which leads to:
+High sensitivity (or sometimes called by its scientific name, sensory processing sensitivity, or SPS) is an innate personality trait whereby the individual has a very sensitive nervous system.
+That means they process information from the senses more deeply and more thoroughly, which leads to:

 - Keen awareness: They notice many, many tiny details and they think about these.
 They can’t turn off this constant awareness of the world around them and of their inner world of thoughts and feelings.

 - Intense experiencing: They experience – feel – very, very intensely.
 It’s like they have an inner intensity dial that’s turned up several notches.

 - Overload: All this awareness and intensity is exhausting.
 Like a small baby bewildered by lots of noise and movement and colourful toys they become overwhelmed.
 An overpowering need to stop the overload grows.

 Studies indicate that around one in five people (children and adults) are highly sensitive.

 Because they’re made that way.
 You don’t learn to be highly sensitive; you don’t develop the trait because of your surroundings.
 If an individual is highly sensitive they have been that way since they were born.
 Which means there is no more choice over this part of who they are than, say, their height or their eye colour or the sound of their laugh.

 What’s up with being highly sensitive?

 If a person is highly sensitive, they aren’t ill or damaged in some way.
 They don’t need to be carted off to a doctor to get a diagnosis, and then hunt for a ‘cure’.
 High sensitivity is simply a personality trait, like being conscientious or being agreeable.